Trade-offs and Guarantees of Adversarial Representation Learning for Information Obfuscation: Main Results

-\paragraph{Remark} The above lower bound characterizes a fundamental trade-off between privacy and joint error.
-In particular, up to a certain level $1 - \jsd(\dist_0^Y, \dist_1^Y)$, the larger the privacy, the larger the joint error.
-In light of Proposition~\ref{prop:mover}, this means that although the data-owner, or the first-mover $f$, could try to maximally preserve the privacy via constructing $f$ such that $f(X)$ is independent of $A$, such construction will also inevitably compromise the joint utility of the prediction vendor.
+\paragraph{Remark} The above lower bound characterizes a fundamental trade-off between information obfuscation of the sensitive attribute and joint error of target task.
+In particular, up to a certain level $\jsd(\dist_0^Y, \dist_1^Y)$, the larger the inference advantage that the adversary can gain, the smaller the joint error.
+In light of Proposition~\ref{prop:mover}, this means that although the data-owner, or the first-mover $f$, could try to maximally filter out the sensitive information via constructing $f$ such that $f(X)$ is independent of $A$, such construction will also inevitably compromise the joint accuracy of the prediction vendor.
 It is also worth pointing out that our results in both Theorem~\ref{thm:upper} and Theorem~\ref{thm:joint} are attribute-independent in the sense that neither of the bounds depends on the marginal distribution of $A$.
 Instead, all the terms in our results only depend on the conditional distributions given $A = 0$ and $A = 1$.
-This is often more desirable than bounds involving mutual information, e.g., $I(A, Y)$, since $I(A, Y)$ is close to $0$ if the marginal distribution of $A$ is highly imbalanced.
+This is often more desirable than bounds involving mutual information, \eg, $I(A, Y)$, since $I(A, Y)$ is close to $0$ if the marginal distribution of $A$ is highly imbalanced.